 Ohio Bar Exam

-The Ohio Bar Exam is held at the Columbus Convention Center every February and July.
+The current* Ohio Bar Exam is administered every February and July.
 It is a 2 ½ day test that begins on Tuesday morning and ends at noon on Thursday.
 It is composed of three different parts:

 (1) 12 essay questions